Mayur-06/DeeplySegment/README.md

 # DeeplySegment: Semantic Image Segmentation with U-Net

 ## Introduction
-DeeplySegment is an advanced image segmentation project based on the powerful U-Net architecture.
-It allows accurate pixel-level classification of images, enabling applications such as medical image analysis, satellite imagery processing, and more. {Note This is an on-going research project}
+DeeplySegment is an advanced image segmentation project based on the powerful U-Net architecture, specifically designed for medical image analysis.
+This project focuses on the segmentation of skin lesion images to aid in the early detection and treatment of skin diseases such as melanoma.
+Our goal is to build a robust model that can accurately segment skin lesions, providing better diagnostic tools for healthcare professionals.

+By leveraging the U-Net architecture, DeepSegment aims to achieve high precision and recall in segmenting skin lesions, thereby improving the overall effectiveness of medical image analysis.
+The model is trained on a diverse set of medical images to ensure it generalizes well to different types of skin lesions. {Note This is an on-going research project}

 ## Features
 - **U-Net Architecture**: State-of-the-art deep learning model for image segmentation.